New England Journal of Medicine March 01, 2018

 Setting

-Intervention Continuous intravenous hydrocortisone infusion at 200 mg per day for up to 7 days.
+Intervention Continuous intravenous infusion of hydrocortisone at a dose of 200 mg per day for a maximum of 7 days or until ICU discharge or death.

 Study Limitations